Worbla’s Mesh(ed) Art (WMA) – Worbla with a one-sided mesh for strength!

 - The adhesive in Worbla’s Mesh Art is stronger and tackier than Worbla’s Finest Art: this means it is even easier to blend seams and edges, but we do strongly suggest you work over a silicone sheet or parchment paper, as Worbla’s Mesh Art may stick very firmly to your workspace.

 - Worbla’s Mesh Art can take complex curves, both positive and negative, just as well as Worbla’s Finest Art.
-Some edges may need slightly more blending, but you will not have the ‘dart’ or fold effect that Wonderflex can give.
+For large domes and complex shapes, a second pair of hands is useful.
+Some edges may need more blending, but you will experience far less of the ‘dart’ or fold effect that Wonderflex can give.

 - Worbla’s Mesh Art is stronger – a lot stronger – and resistant to tearing once heated and cooled.
 If you need a strong supported prop or accessory, you may be able to use one layer of Worbla’s Mesh Art when two layers of Finest Art would have been needed.
 You can also reinforce an area by layering Worbla’s Mesh Art behind Finest or Black Art.